Diksha-Bisht/Pollution_Analysis/README.md

 DATA SOURCE:

--- The three datasets are provided in the folder named Dataset of this repository.
+-- The three datasets are provided in the file named Dataset.zip.

--- This repository also contains the project report and PowerPoint presentation in a .zip file inside a folder named Other.
+-- This repository also contains the project report and PowerPoint presentation in a file named Other.zip.

--- The PowerBi dashboard file is inside a folder named Power Bi.
+-- The PowerBi dashboard file is Visualizaton Project.pbit.

--- Link for web sources is given in the .txt file in the folder named Dataset.
+-- Link for web sources is given in the last, references, section of the report.

 GUIDELINES: